 …HERS has lived up to its promise; it has provided a toolkit that any woman aspiring to a leadership position would give anything to have.

-Since 1976, over 5,000 women in faculty, staff, and administrative roles in higher education have further developed their leadership ability by attending a HERS Institute.
+Since 1976, over 5,000 women in faculty, staff, and administrative roles in higher education have further developed their leadership ability by attending the HERS Institute.

 The deeply thoughtful application process prepares every participant for the work she will embark on to strengthen and expand her leadership skills.
 Her viewpoint, enriched by working closely with HERS faculty, staff and alumnae, can immediately impact her campus and higher education at the Institutes conclusion.
 While critically assessing intersectionality and reflecting on her experiences in higher education, she will also chronicle which transferable skills she has and which skills will require additional development.

-Participants find the Institutes to be a safe environment to share confidential matters.
+Participants find the Institute to be a safe environment to share confidential matters.
 The active learning style utilized by HERS faculty also leads to meaningful collaboration.
-The end of a HERS Institute is the beginning of something new—new methods for transforming higher education and a new professional network which possesses a deep understanding of all facets of higher education.
+The end of the HERS Institute is the beginning of something new—new methods for transforming higher education and a new professional network which possesses a deep understanding of all facets of higher education.

-The Institutes are offered at three locations and in two residential formats.
+The Institute is offered at three locations and in two residential formats.

-- HERS Wellesley Institute: Core curriculum delivered in cumulative, multi-weekend sessions held throughout the academic year; traditionally in October, November, and March
+- Wellesley: Core curriculum delivered in cumulative, multi-weekend sessions held throughout the academic year; traditionally in October, November, and March

-- HERS Bryn Mawr Summer Institute: Core curriculum delivered in a concentrated, 12-day campus residency format; traditionally held in June or July
+- Bryn Mawr: Core curriculum delivered in a concentrated, 12-day campus residency format; traditionally held in June or July

-- HERS Denver Summer Institute: Core curriculum delivered in a concentrated, 12-day campus residency format; traditionally held in June or July
+- Denver: Core curriculum delivered in a concentrated, 12-day campus residency format; traditionally held in June or July